Gummy14/wms/README.md

-# Kepler WMS Frontend
+# SWIMMING Frontend
-# Designed For Warehouse Inventory Tracking
+# Software for Warehouse Inventory Management, Monitoring, Integration and Numerical Guidance

 This template should help get you started developing with Vue 3 in Vite.